Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 The California Privacy Rights Act (CPRA), passed by ballot initiative in November 2020 and effective 1 January 2023 with enforcement from 1 July 2023, materially expanded the CCPA.
 CPRA created a new category of "sensitive personal information" including SSN, driver-licence, financial account, precise geolocation, racial or ethnic origin, religious or philosophical beliefs, contents of email/text/mail, genetic data, biometric data, health data, and sexual orientation data.
 Consumers have new rights to limit the use and disclosure of sensitive personal information.

 CPRA also created the California Privacy Protection Agency, the first US state-level dedicated data-protection authority.
 The CPPA has rulemaking, enforcement, and administrative-adjudication authority.
-CPPA enforcement actions began in 2023 and have accelerated since.
+Its enforcement division opened its connected-vehicle investigative sweep in 2023, and the agency issued its first administrative enforcement orders in 2025: a $632,500 fine against American Honda (March 2025) and a $345,178 fine against menswear retailer Todd Snyder (May 2025).
 The CPPA's adjudication structure (administrative law judges within the agency, similar to the FTC's approach) makes enforcement faster than traditional court-based AG enforcement.

 For breach response specifically, the CPRA changes that matter most are the requirement to disclose security incidents to the CPPA, the expanded definition of sensitive personal information that triggers different protection obligations, and the requirement to conduct annual risk assessments and cybersecurity audits for businesses whose processing presents significant risk to consumer privacy.
 The risk-assessment requirement is the most operationally consequential and has produced material consulting demand at California-exposed businesses.